henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/6-Images.md

 - [createRemoteFileNode](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/#createremotefilenode) gives you the ability to pull in remote files and automatically adds them to your schema.
 - `imageFile`: will be the type you can query (see below).
 - `type: 'File'`: will add the MediaItems as Files, which is great, because now gatsby-image can make use of it.
-- `url: source.sourceUrl`: Is the images Url coming from your WordPress
+- `url: encodeURI(sourceUrl)`: Here we encode the Url coming from WordPress, to make sure it is parsed correctly even if the image paths include umlauts.

 ### 2.)
 Add fluid Image fragment